FelixRovinVincent/angular-primeng-jsweet-todo-client/README.md

 This will open the application in your browser.
 If you compile again the Java source files, the application will automatically reload.
 Shut it down manually with Ctrl-C.

+NOTE: If you have problems compiling `fileupload.d.ts`, edit the file and replace all references to `DomSanitize` with `DomSanitizationService`.
+This appears to be a bug with the version of PrimeNG used in the project.

 ### How to extend the application

 You can add new classes in the ``app`` package (``src/main/java``).
 Please be aware that in JSweet, each package is a module.
 So, all the classes defined in a given package will belong to the same TypeScript/JavaScript module.